willi84/dominika-zajac.github.io/README.md

 ## Git Flow
 - Create feature branch from `base-branch`
 - Add your changes
-- When ready, create PR to `base-branch`
+- When ready, merge to `base-branch`
-- You need at least 1 approval to merge your changes
 - After merging, GitHub Action will rebuild project and deploy your changes to webpage

 ## Adding new workshop
 - `npm checkout -b <your-workshop-name>-branch`